Wolf by Wolf by Ryan Graudin

 Wolf by Wolf wasn’t just happy and beautiful and fun and awesome, though.
 Lots of YA books are more complex and easier to get into.
 What made Wolf by Wolf special was its message.
 It had a clear purpose and meaning, and I left it feeling heavy (and mad, because I THREW THE BOOK AT A WALL !!) but inspired.
 The book had a strong central theme of identity: discovering who you are and not jumping to conclusions about others.
 Good—and bad—people can come from anywhere.
 Skin color, race, and ancestry has nothing to do with it.

 Wolf by Wolf had something to say, and it said it well.

-- Mild English profanity (d–n, h–l) and harsher German profanity (I’ve learned it by now, though, so is it really effective/better to disguise vulgarity in another language???
+Language: Mild English profanity (d—n, h—l) and harsher German profanity (but is it really effective/better to disguise vulgarity in another language???
 I say no)

-- Descriptions of Yael’s concentration camp past were given fully and completely, which was heartbreaking and heavy, but also violent at times.
-She’s sort of a human experiment so NEEDLES.
+Violence: Descriptions of Yael’s concentration camp past are given fully and completely, which was heartbreaking and heavy, but also violent at times.
+(She’s sort of a human experiment so NEEDLES.
 Yeep!)
 Characters try to wreck other racers and descriptions of previously-wrecked racers are given.
 Yael is a trained assassin, and her whole mission is to, you know…kill Hitler.
 So she does shoot people.
 Gasp.